 Here are some quotes from the Permission to Suck posting.
 It’s called ‘Creativity is Interesting, Virtuosity is Inspiring’.
 Please read the whole thing.
 It’s worth the effort:

-Well… to be honest, I’m getting little tired of hearing about how creative I must be; F%$# you, I’ll be who I am – you go and be fresh and new and different, I’m going to concentrate on being a better me.
+Well… to be honest, I’m getting a little tired of hearing about how creative I must be; F%$# you, I’ll be who I am – you go and be fresh and new and different, I’m going to concentrate on being a better me.

 Creativity is a common and natural act.
 Yet, being a virtuoso is the ultimate analog goal requiring sacrifice.
 Great musicians, fine artists, writers, and even athletes inspire awe in what is possible when a life is devoted to skill honing and potential accomplishment.
 Success is visceral.